paavkar/IoTDeviceManager/README.md

 data, an Azure Function is used to save the data on the database.
 The Azure Function code is available in this repository, and the example of how to communicate with Azure IoT Hub is available at [EmbeddedProjects | AzureIoTHub](https://github.com/paavkar/EmbeddedProjects/tree/main/AzureIoTHub).
-The code here is largely the same as Microsoft's example code.
+The code for IoT Hub communication is largely the same as Microsoft's example code.

 ### State Diagrams